 Bruford played for Yes until 1972 when the band was at the edge of global superstardom.
 He, the change for King Crimson, in which he played for the next two years.
 This was a very important decision because it showed how a rock drummer could easily find new angles in set-list staples.

 Bruford continues to create excellent sounds at the time as he faced off new challenges night after night, yet still conjured new pieces out of thin air.
-It was his way of creating new ideas and making unique music that made him an admirable figure among other drummer players and his fans altogether.
+It was his way of creating new ideas and making unique music that made him an admirable figure among other best drummers player and his fans altogether.

 Bruford appeared in two more stints with King Crimson; he found new ideas for creating even better music.
 Between 1981 and 1984, the re-branded himself as a polymetric funk savant.